 -it is free or it has a free option

 Point out if something is off about any of the sites, I can’t keep track of everything.
-I’ll try to keep it updated and add something new every week.
+I’ll try to keep it updated and add something new every so often.

 Are you a novice struggling to figure out where to start?